TradeSkillMaster/LibTSMClass/README.md

 #### `__tostring()`

 Every class and instance has a special `__tostring()` method which can be used to convert it to a string.
 This is generally useful for debugging.
-Classes can override this method in order to provide an alternative implementation.
+Classes can override this method in order to provide a custom implementation.

 ```lua
 function MySubClass.__tostring(self)